maxpietsch/dStripe/README.md

 ## show dwidestripe usage

 The main command for inference is `dwidestripe`.
-To show its usage simply run it without arguments:
+The most basic usage is `dwidestripe dwi.mif field.mif`.
+To show all options simply run it without arguments:

 ```bash
 docker run --rm dstripe dwidestripe